If you bring up the topic of low testosterone (commonly known as low T), you'll likely hear a wide range of theories and opinions.

 As a result, much of the controversy surrounding low T and testosterone replacement therapy stems from determining who needs it and who doesn't.

-"If you have some of the signs of low T, it does not necessarily mean your testosterone is low; and if your testosterone is low, it doesn't necessarily mean you'll have symptoms," Levine says.
+"If you have some of the signs of low T, it does not necessarily mean your testosterone is low; and if your testosterone is low, it doesn't necessarily mean you'll have symptoms," Huang says.
 "To be a good candidate for treatment, you must have both low testosterone and symptoms."

 Possible signs of low T